eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     server.
 The minimum hardware and software requirements for the User device will be determined by the Wallet Solution.

-- **Wallet Unit (WU)**: The app or application installed on a User device, which is part of an EUDI Wallet Solution and belongs to and is controlled by a User.
+- **Wallet Instance (WI)**: The app or application installed on a User device, which is part of an Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business logic and interfaces as depicted in figure 2.
 It directly interacts with the WSCA/WSCD to securely manage